praveensripati/learn-aws/AWS-Interfaces/CLI/README.md

-# Installing AWS CLI on Windows

-Once the installation is done, confirm the same by running the `aws --version` command.
+The AWS CLI can be installed on the EC2 and also on the non-EC2 (Laptop/Server etc).
+Both Windows and Linux OS are supported.

 ## AWS CLI for Windows

-1. Download and install the AWS CLI
+1. Download and install the AWS CLI as like any other software on Windows.
     - https://docs.aws.amazon.com/cli/latest/userguide/install-windows.html#install-msi-on-windows

+1. Once the installation is done, confirm the same by running the `aws --version` command.

 ## AWS CLI for Ubuntu

 1. Create an Ubuntu EC2 instance and execute the below commands.
     >sudo apt-get update\
-    >sudo apt-get install python2.7 python-pip -y\
+    >sudo apt-get install python3 python3-pip -y\
-    >pip install awscli --upgrade\
+    >pip3 install awscli --upgrade\
     >export PATH="$PATH:/home/ubuntu/.local/bin/"

     https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html